 Where to stay in Koh Samui: best beaches and hotels

 One of the top things to do in Koh Samui is to stay in a resort in front of the beach or in a hillside hotel with stunning ocean views.
-To cross off this first item from your Koh Samui must do list, we’re gonna help you find the best place to stay in Koh Samui, from resorts to villas and local guesthouses.
+To cross off this first item from your Koh Samui must-do list, we’re gonna help you find the best place to stay in Koh Samui, from resorts to private villas and local guesthouses.

 The best areas to stay in Koh Samui are: Chaweng Beach [good and busy beach, touristic town, lots of places to eat and party scene], Lamai [it’s like Chaweng, but less crowded], Chaoeng Mon [close to Chaweng, but more laid back, quiet beach, no traffic and no parties], Bophut [a fisherman village that became a trendy and sophisticated spot, the beach is not so good but the dining scene is 5 stars], and Maenam Beach [luxury resorts and budget accommodation, great sunset but far from the action].

 Of course, there are other areas to stay in Koh Samui, those mentioned are the most known ones, where the hotels are easily connected to the beaches and you don’t need to drive too far for food or fun.
 We chose two different places to stay in Koh Samui, the idea was to “test” the neighborhoods and also have an option of a mid-range hotel and a resort in Koh Samui to recommend to you.